FoleyLab/TDCIS/README.md

 The main source code is found in TDCIS.c.

-This code utilizes some standard routines from the [Basic Linear Algebra Package](http://www.netlib.org/blas/), so when compling
+This code utilizes some standard routines from the [Basic Linear Algebra Package](http://www.netlib.org/blas/); these functions are contained in blas.c; linking these is taken care of by the Makefile.

+- To Compile to create the executable TDCIS.x, type `make`

+- To run the code, type
+`./TDCIS.x`